acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 This integration of computer science theory with practical engineering is what makes modern robotics systems possible, enabling applications from precision manufacturing to autonomous vehicles.

+> **Key Takeaway**: Real-time robotics requires a holistic approach to system design that integrates knowledge from operating systems, computer architecture, networking, concurrent programming, and control theory.
+Only by addressing determinism at every layer of the stack can we create systems that reliably interact with the physical world under timing constraints.

 <a name="next-steps"></a>
-## Next Steps in the Ball-Tracking Robot Curriculum
+# 11. Next Steps in the Ball-Tracking Robot Curriculum

 This foundational module has established the core operating system and architectural principles for your ball-tracking robot.
 In the upcoming modules, you'll build on this foundation to implement specialized components: